klsmith5370/React-Info/README.md

 # React-Info

-Just a fun little refresher on React and why it's fun to use React
+Just a fun little refresher on React building a static page

-Packages and Dependencies used: